I’ve put together this article to dive into comparing chickens vs ducks, and why one may fit your homestead or small-scale farm more than the other.

 Once you’ve got your flock and equipment established, you’ll find that chickens and ducks are extremely comparable in most aspects, including cost.
 I think the only difference you’ll run into is keeping your ducks supplied with plenty of water for their bathing area.
 In some areas, that could mean a higher water bill, but that’s unlikely and probably won’t be enough to really shake your head at.

 The other issue you’ll find, however, is that chicks are WAY easier to find than ducklings and they tend to be a bit less expensive as well.
 Because chickens are so much more common, you may end up needing to order ducklings, or travel a bit further to get your hands on the specific breeds you’ve decided on.

-For example, here’s the price for 10 Isa Brown chickens, one of my favorite chicken breeds.
-They’re about $27 for 10 chicks at the time of writing:
+For example, the price for 10 Isa Brown chickens, one of my favorite chicken breeds, is about $27 for 10 chicks at the time of writing.

-And then, here’s 10 Pekin ducklings.
-You’re looking at about $60 (at time of writing).
+For 10 Pekin ducklings, you’re looking at about $60 (at time of writing).

 You can buy twice as many chicks as ducks for the same price.
 Don’t let it stop you though, ducks are hardy and great value to have around.
 What are you going to choose, chickens or ducks, or both?

 We’ve decided on chickens for our own homestead.
 Mainly because I can’t get used to the taste of duck eggs so I don’t think I’d use them.
 I don’t eat meat and my family doesn’t particularly appreciate duck meat.
 So, for us, the choice of chickens vs ducks is clear.

 How about you?
 Just for fun, here’s my girls, happily demolishing an arrowroot plant…